vangual/plasma/README.md

 ### Using Plasma Daemon

-Note: If you're using Picade Player X you should edit daemon/etc/systemd/system/plasma.service and change the output device option from `-o GPIO:14:15` to `-o SERIAL:/dev/ttyACM0`.
-If you're using Unicorn HAT or pHAT you should use `-o WS281X:WS2812:18:0`.

 To install the Plasma daemon you should clone this repository, navigate to the "daemon" directory and run the installer:

 ```